AdobeDocs/journey-optimizer-learn.en/help/content-management/create-an-email-using-genstudio.md

 >
 >This feature is available for the email channel only.

-Discover the process of exporting an email template from Journey Optimizer to GenStudio for Performance Marketing, crafting brand-compliant emails using the template in GenStudio, and importing them seamlessly back into Journey Optimizer.
+Discover the process of exporting an email template from [!DNL Journey Optimizer] to [!DNL GenStudio for Performance Marketing], crafting brand-compliant emails using the template in [!DNL GenStudio], and importing them seamlessly back into [!DNL Journey Optimizer].

 >[!VIDEO](https://video.tv.adobe.com/v/3456038/?learn=on&enablevpops)

-To learn more about [!DNL GenStudio for Performance Marketing] visit the [documentation](https://experienceleague.adobe.com/en/docs/genstudio-for-performance-marketing/user-guide/home){target="_blank"}.
+To learn more about [!DNL GenStudio for Performance Marketing], visit the [documentation](https://experienceleague.adobe.com/en/docs/genstudio-for-performance-marketing/user-guide/home){target="_blank"}.